Most of us love oatmeal — particularly in cooler weather, and especially when we’re feeling in need of comfort and gentle nurturing.

 So does that mean you should cross oatmeal off your menu?
 As someone who doesn’t like to issue dietary prohibitions and who often works with seriously ill folks who crave familiar comfort foods at a time of need, I don’t think you need to banish oatmeal.
 However, I do recommend you make it more nourishing.

 - Nutrient balance: Oatmeal alone may lack certain nutrients, such as essential fatty acids and specific amino acids.
-Adding protein and healthy fats can help balance the nutrient profile of the meal, providing a wider range of essential nutrients for overall health.
+Adding protein and healthy fats can help balance the nutrient profile of the meal, providing a broader range of essential nutrients for overall health.

 - Muscle repair and maintenance: Protein is crucial for muscle repair and maintenance, making it an essential component of a balanced diet.
-Adding protein to your oatmeal can contribute to your daily protein intake, which is important for those engaged in physical activities or looking to build and maintain muscle mass.
+Adding protein to your oatmeal can boost your daily protein intake, which is important for those engaged in physical activities or looking to build and maintain muscle mass.

 Try to choose nutritious sources of protein and fat, such as nuts/seeds and nut/seed butter, eggs or egg yolks (beat raw egg, mix with 2-3 tbsp hot oatmeal to temper, then return to the pot and cook for 1 minute, stirring, to thicken — tastes like egg custard!), Greek yogurt, and kefir, to maximize the nutritional benefits.
 As individual dietary needs vary, tailor your choices to your specific health goals and preferences.